willemclarke/goodreads-listopia-exporter/README.md

 ## goodreads-listopia-exporter

-Simple command line interface to take a public goodreads booklist url and export the details below of each book within the list and download as a .csv
+Simple command line interface to take a public goodreads listopia booklist url and export the details below of each book within the list and download as a .csv

 - bookTitle
 - authors